Want to explore?

 Prune Juice, an online journal of contemporary senryu and kyoka

 Graceguts, an online poetry journal by haiku poet Michael Dylan Welch

 Haiku is a form of poetry that emerged in Japan in the 17th century.
 These short but profound poems are traditionally focused on an aspect of nature or the season and juxtapose two images or ideas.

 It is commonly believed that haiku in English must have five syllables in the first line, seven syllables in the second line, and five syllables in the third.
 However, most serious practitioners of English language haiku do not follow this 5-7-5 format, typically writing shorter three-line poems that more closely match the feel of seventeen onji, or sound-syllables, in Japanese.

 Senryu, which follow the same structure as haiku, emerged in Japan in the 18th century.
 These poems are focused on human nature and are often humorous or philosophical.
 There is often a gray area between haiku and senryu, and the term haiku may encompass both forms.

-In Japanese tradition, haiku are often joined by haiga, artwork that adds depth and dimension to the poem.
+Haiga are works of art that include haiku.
+In a haiga, the words and image are combined in a way that goes beyond illustration to add depth and dimension to each.
 While they are traditionally painted with sumi ink on rice paper, today haiga are created in a range of mediums, including photography and digital art.